Top Menu

 This is an optional step.
 You can go on to the next step if you want plain white ornaments.

 If you choose to imprint your star ornaments, you can use a great variety of materials that you have at home to do this task.
-Anything that has a texture that you like can be used.
-For instance, you can use stamps, wood, kitchen tools, and other fabrics materials such as lace, ribbon, and twine, etc., etc. But if there is a specific pattern you want to achieve there are plenty of clay pattern rollers as well as clay pattern mats you can buy.
-Using these tools made for clay also prevents dirt and fibers from household materials from getting into the clay if that is a concern for you.
+Anything with a texture you like can be used.
+For instance, you can use stamps, wood, kitchen tools, and other fabric materials such as lace, ribbon, and twine.
+But if there is a specific pattern you want to achieve, there are plenty of clay pattern rollers and clay pattern mats you can buy.
+Using these tools made for clay also prevents dirt and fibers from household materials from getting into the clay, if that is a concern for you.

 I used a small piece of eyelet fabric that I've always loved.
 I wanted those little circles imprinted in my star ornaments.

-Once the air dry clay was rolled out evenly I placed the piece of fabric on top of the clay and started using my own hands to imprint the design onto the clay.
+Once the air-dry clay was rolled out evenly, I placed the piece of fabric on top of the clay and began imprinting the design with my hands.

 Using my hands to imprint the clay gave it a somewhat uneven consistency.

-Later on, I opted for imprinting the fabric design onto the clay by also using the rolling pin, resulting in even pressure and a uniform design all along with the clay.
+Later on, I opted to imprint the fabric design onto the clay using the rolling pin, resulting in even pressure and a uniform design throughout the clay.

 imprinting design onto air dry clay